literallymarvellous/merkle-tree-rs/README.md

 **A Rust library to generate merkle trees and merkle proofs.**

-This is based on [@openzeppelin/merkle-tree](https://github.com/OpenZeppelin/merkle-tree) implentation of merkle-trees and it's well suited for airdrops and similar mechanisms in combination with OpenZeppelin Contracts [`MerkleProof`] utilities.
+This is based on [@openzeppelin/merkle-tree](https://github.com/OpenZeppelin/merkle-tree) implementation of merkle-trees and it's well suited for airdrops and similar mechanisms in combination with OpenZeppelin Contracts [`MerkleProof`] utilities.

 [`merkleproof`]: https://docs.openzeppelin.com/contracts/4.x/api/utils#MerkleProof